UditNarayanSoni/uditnarayansoni/README.md

 <!--
 **UditNarayanSoni/uditnarayansoni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Fresher, 2020 passout from B.Tech (Computer Science Engineering) specialized in JavaScript | HTML | CSS.
+Professional experience with technologies listed in the **toolbox** below.

+I created tech web-site mostly about Frontend Development.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...